Take the next step

 Document requirements

-- The documents need to be PDFs or Word documents.
+- The documents need to be PDF or Word.

 - Photos need to be JPEGs.